WHAT DO WE MEAN?

 Chronic diseases

-These are illnesses or conditions requiring medication for prolonged periods of time.
-The Medical Schemes Act 131 of 1998 provides a list of prescribed minimum benefits that indicates the minimum chronic conditions a medical scheme must cover.
+These are illnesses or conditions requiring medication and/or treatment for prolonged periods of time.
+The Medical Schemes Act 131 of 1998 provides a list of Prescribed Minimum Benefits (PMBs) that indicate the chronic conditions a medical scheme must cover.

 Chronic medication

 This refers to medication prescribed by a healthcare provider for a prolonged period of time.
-It is used for a medical condition that appears on the Scheme’s list of approved chronic conditions.
+It is used for a medical condition that appears on the Scheme’s list of approved chronic conditions according to a medicine formulary.

 Claim